The fastest way to check disk space in Linux is to open your terminal and simply run the df -h command.

 Here are a few safe places to start cleaning to reclaim disk space.

-How to Clean the Package Manager Cache in Linux
+Clean the Package Manager Cache

 For Debian and Ubuntu-based systems:

-These two commands will remove old installation files and any unused dependency packages.
+These two commands will remove old installation files and any unused dependency packages:

 sudo apt clean